ttobolka/VBA-Challenge/README.md

 # VBA-Challenge
 This is my submission for the Module 2 Challenge.
+I utilized ChatGPT to complete this VBA script, in particular with completing the summary table.